Battle of Vimy Ridge: Aftermath

 By nightfall on 12 April 1917, the Canadian Corps was in firm control of the ridge, having suffered 10,602 casualties; 3,598 men had been killed and 7,004 wounded.
-The 6th Army casualties were not known at first in the disorganisation after the defeat.
-Later sources state around 20,000 casualties, German historians credit the high number of German casualties to Canadian and British artillery.
+The 6th Army casualties were not known at first in the disorganization after the defeat.
+Later sources state around 20,000 casualties; German historians credit the high number of German casualties to Canadian and British artillery.
 Approximately 4,000 men were taken prisoner.
 The German Historical Service estimated that the 6th Army suffered 79,418 casualties during April and May 1917, 22,792 were classified as missing.
 Crown Prince Rupprecht estimated 85,000 casualties for the 6th Army, with 3,404 men taken prisoner at Vimy Ridge.
 Losses of the 79th Reserve Division from 1 to 11 April were 3,473 and in the 1st Bavarian Reserve Division 3,133.
 Casualties from the bombardment amongst reinforcements and Eingreif divisions are additional.

 Following the defeat, the chief of the German General Staff, Field Marshal Paul von Hindenburg, ordered Oberste Heeresleitung (OHL, Supreme Army Command) to conduct a court of enquiry into the defensive collapse of the Arras sector.
 The court concluded that the 6th Army headquarters had disregarded reports from commanders in the front line noting a possible imminent attack and reserve units were too distant to counter-attack before the Canadians could consolidate.
 The court concluded that 6th Army commander General Ludwig von Falkenhausen failed to apply an elastic defence according to German defensive doctrine.
-Instead, the defensive system comprised strong points and lines of resistance, which the Allied had artillery isolated and destroyed.
+Instead, the defensive system comprised strong points and lines of resistance, which the Allied artillery had isolated and destroyed.
 Hindenburg removed Falkenhausen from his command and transferred him to Belgium, where he served the remainder of the war as governor-general.

-The Germans did not see the capture of Vimy Ridge by the Canadian Corps as a loss.
-Contemporary German sources viewed the action, at worst, as a draw, given that no breakthrough occurred following the attack.
-The Germans did not attempt to recapture the ridge, even during the Spring Offensive, and it remained under British control until the end of the war.
+German military commanders did not consider the Canadian Corps' capture of Vimy Ridge as a defeat.
+Contemporary German sources viewed the action, at worst, as a draw, given that no breakthrough followed the attack.
+The Germans did not try to recapture the ridge, even during the Spring Offensive in 1918 and it remained under British control until the end of the war.
 The loss of Vimy Ridge forced the Germans to reassess their defensive strategy in the area.
 Instead of mounting a counterattack, they pursued a scorched earth policy and retreated to the Oppy–Méricourt line.
-The failure of the French Nivelle Offensive in the week after the Arras Offensive placed pressure on Field Marshal Douglas Haig to keep the Germans occupied in the Arras sector to minimize French losses.
+The failure of the Nivelle Offensive in the week after the Battle of Arras placed pressure on Field Marshal Douglas Haig to keep the Germans occupied in the Arras sector to minimize French losses.
 The Canadian Corps participated in several of these actions including the Battle of Arleux and the Third Battle of the Scarpe in late April and early May 1917.

-After the end of the war, Byng was raised to the peerage as Baron Byng of Vimy, of Thorpe-le-Soken in the County of Essex, on 7 October 1919.
+On 7 October 1919, Byng was raised to the peerage as Baron Byng of Vimy, of Thorpe-le-Soken in the County of Essex.
 The next month, he retired from the military.